 - 1. Voluntary Suspension: A temporary interruption in progress of an individual's apprenticeship agreement at the request of the apprentice and granted by the sponsor.
 The program sponsor shall review apprentices in suspended status at least once each year to determine if the suspension is still appropriate. - 2.
 Advanced Standing or Credit: The sponsor may provide for advanced standing or credit for demonstrated competency, acquired experience, training or education in or related to the occupation.
 All sponsors need to ensure a fair and equitable process is applied to all apprentices seeking advanced standing or credit per WAC 296-05-316 (11). - 3.
 Sponsor Procedures: - a.
-In case of failure on the part of the apprentice to fulfill his/her obligation, the Tranquility Day Spa Apprenticeship Program shall have the authority to suspend or revoke the apprentice's agreement. - b.
-The apprentice shall be evaluated by the Tranquility Day Spa Apprenticeship Program to determine eligibility for advancement in their training program and receive the next scheduled pay increase.
-In these evaluations, consideration shall be given to apprenticeship training attendance, progress and daily employment records of the apprentice. - c.
-Unexcused absences will be cause for disciplinary action. - (1) Failure to call-in to report an absence. - (2) Failure to appear to shift without prior notice. - d.
-Excused absences must be allowed for: - (1) Illness of apprentice (must be verified). - (2) Trips and/or vacation.
-By prior approval of the Apprenticeship Program. - (3) Death in immediate family.
+Failure to maintain employment with Lashes and Massage Apprenticeship shall result in immediate termination of the apprenticeship agreement. - b.
+In case of failure on the part of the apprentice to fulfill his/her obligation as to classroom attendance, job performance or satisfactory work habits; The Lashes & Massage Apprenticeship shall have the authority to suspend or revoke the apprentice's agreement.

-- (4) Other reasons deemed appropriate by the program. - e.
-If the apprentice fails to appear before the Tranquility Day Spa Apprenticeship Program after due notice, disciplinary action may be invoked without a hearing. - f.
+- c.
+When an apprentice evaluation proves to be unsatisfactory, the employer shall have the right to withhold their periodic wage advancements, suspend or cancel the Apprenticeship Agreement, or take other disciplinary action. - d.
+Excused absences must be allowed for: - (1) Illness of apprentice (must be verified) - (2) Trips and/or vacation.
+By prior approval of the Apprenticeship Program. - (3) Death in the immediate family. - (4) Other reasons deemed appropriate by the program. - e.
 Apprentices will be removed from RSI for improper conduct such as substandard performance, indifference to these standards or insubordination, as determined by the apprenticeship staff, until a resolution is reached.
-Apprentices may be cited to appear before the Tranquility Day Spa Apprenticeship Program for disciplinary action. - g.
-Any apprentice who demonstrates behavior that disrupts, impedes or adversely impacts the learning environment, either on the job or while attending RSI, shall appear before the Tranquility Day Spa Apprenticeship Program to show reason why he/she should not be disciplined, suspended or canceled from the program.
+Apprentices may be cited to appear before the Lashes & Massage Apprentice Program for disciplinary action. - f.
+Any apprentice who demonstrates behavior that disrupts, impedes or adversely impacts the learning environment, either on the job or while attending RSI, shall appear before the Lashes & Massage Apprentice Program to show reason why he/she should not be disciplined, suspended or canceled from the program.